Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Background

-Free dynamics are frequently computed using the~\gls{aba}~\cite{featherstone2014rigid}.
+Free dynamics are efficiently computed using the~\gls{aba}~\cite{featherstone2014rigid}.
 In contrast, contact dynamics are commonly computed using a Schur-complement approach based on the~\gls{imm}~\cite{budhiraja-ichr18}.
 Moreover, analytical derivatives of contact dynamics with respect to $\pos$, $\vel$ and $\eff$ are computed based on the algorithms described in~\cite{carpentier2018analytical}, as explained in~\cite{mastalli-icra20}.
+These algorithms for computing dynamics and their derivatives are essential for real-time applications.